Working (song)

-"Working" is a song by Canadian singer Tate McRae and American singer Khalid, released on June 17, 2021 by RCA Records.
-The song was produced by Joel Little, who also co-wrote the song alongside McRae, Khalid, and Sarah Aarons.
+"Working" is a song by Canadian singer Tate McRae and American singer Khalid, released on June 17, 2021, by RCA Records.
+The song was written alongside Sarah Aarons and producer Joel Little.
 "Working" peaked within the top 50 in Canada, and also appeared on singles charts in the United States, Ireland, and Sweden.

 Background and release

 On June 14, 2021, Tate McRae posted a pre-save link for "Working" to her Twitter account, promising to reveal the release date for the song after 10,000 people pre-saved the single.
 The following day, both McRae and Khalid announced the release date of "Working" for June 17, 2021.
-In a press release, McRae wrote that "I usually release a lot of songs that are pretty emotional but this one is just a straight summer bop."
+In a press release, McRae wrote that "I usually release a lot of songs that are pretty emotional but this one is just a straight summer bop".

 Critical reception

 Writing for ET Canada, Shakiel Mahjouri noted a shift on "Working" from McRae's previous "typically emotional tracks", saying that the single "brought upbeat summer heat".
-Jakori Beauchamp of Rated R&B remarked that "the song covers the confusing dynamic of longing for one another when apart but eager to call it quits when you’re reunited in person".
+Jakori Beauchamp of Rated R&B remarked that "the song covers the confusing dynamic of longing for one another when apart but eager to call it quits when you're reunited in person".